DerekStride/league-api/README.md

-# leagueOfStats
+# LeagueAPI
-Stats analyzer for league of legends
+An interface between your code and the League of Legends API.